 Where can you get a debt consolidation plan in Singapore?

-Debt consolidation plans are being offered by 14 financial institutions in Singapore:
+Debt consolidation plans are offered by major financial institutions in Singapore:

 - Standard Chartered

 - American Express